Defining sustainability vision and practices in the football industry

 Corporate and Financial Awards, jury motivation

-Since 2014 we have engaged stakeholders, ranging from one-to-one interviews to surveys of thousands of supporters globally
+We have engaged stakeholders, ranging from one-to-one interviews to surveys of thousands of supporters internationally:

 – Qualitative interviews with and surveys of professional stakeholders (suppliers, shareholders, sponsors, journalists, institutions, partners)